Vote MCP: signed voting for AI agents

 | Trust/finality | Operator-run service; policy-driven finality | Chain consensus and contract rules; strongest public finality | Vendor-managed data and controls |

-| Cost | Standard infra cost | Contract, gas and network fees | Subscription/plan cost |
+| Cost | Currently free* | Contract, gas and network fees | Subscription/plan cost |

 | Auditability | Signed requests, receipts, and deterministic results | Public immutable transaction history | Basic exports/logs; weaker verification |